Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Memetic Search for GrVRP-PCAFS

 \subsection{Evaluating Diversity-Feasibility by the Fitness Function}

 A comprehensive fitness evaluation function is designed to jointly consider solution cost, constraint violation, and diversity contribution.
-It enables METS to adaptively control population feasibility and diversity, effectively addressing the diversity–feasibility control challenge in global search.
+It enables METS to adaptively control population feasibility and diversity, effectively addressing the diversity–feasibility balancing challenge during exploration.
 The solution cost is measured by the total TD as defined in Eq.~(5a).
 The constraint violation penalties and diversity contribution are introduced as follows.